Tools to Capture and Convert the Web

 A common requirement is how to capture just the contents of a single HTML element in an HTML page.
 E.g a div, span or canvas element.

 However, before you can capture a single HTML element using client side code.
 Such as an image, PDF or DOCX screenshot.
+To use the JavaScript Screenshot API.
 You will need to sign up for free and then download our free JavaScript library.

-Once this is done it is easy to capture a HTML element.
+Once you do this, capturing an HTML element is easy.
 You just need to pass the CSS selector of the element you wish to capture to the target parameter.

-In order to construct your CSS selector you will need to find the HTML element that you want to capture.
-To do this look at the source of the target webpage.
-An example of which is shown below.
+To construct your CSS selector you will need to find the HTML element that you want to capture.
+To do this look at the HTML source of the webpage you are trying to capture the element from.
+An example of this is below.

 <div id="features">